rederu/Project02/README.md

 ----------------

-This is the second team project

-for the Coding Bootcamp

-Tecnologico de Monterrey

-Developed in Mexico
+This is the second team project for the Coding Bootcamp Tecnologico de Monterrey Developed in Mexico on June 2019 by:

-June/2019

-by:

 Mayra Cuenca